 This post may contain affiliate links.
 This means I might receive a small commission, at no additional cost to you, if you click and decide to make a purchase.
 Thank you for supporting my blog.

 Simplified expenses, if you’re self-employed, is the easy way for you to claim for certain expenses without a receipt so you can pay less tax.

-Simplified expenses for the self-employed can really help make things easier when it comes to filling out your tax return.
+Not only that, it makes things easier when it comes to completing your tax return.

-- Business mileage for using your personal vehicle;
+- Business mileage when you use your personal vehicle;

 - Living in your business premises.

 Let’s look at each one to see what you can claim.